 #1.
 Accept the pain and mourn the loss

 #2.
-Don’t hold it against yourself.
+Please don’t hold it against yourself.

 It’s natural to be curious about why you were rejected.
-In my experience, however, there aren’t always obvious reasons for rejection.
+In my experience, however, there aren’t always apparent reasons for rejection.
 And when we don’t have answers, we usually blame ourselves; we assume we screwed up, we weren’t enough, we’re unlovable, difficult, stupid, and so on.

 #3.
 Increase your resiliency

-Your ability to recover or bounce back from a setback is referred to as resiliency.
+Your ability to recover or bounce back from a setback is resiliency.
 And psychologists believe it is a skill that can be learned.
 Having an open mind, avoiding all-or-nothing thinking, focusing on solutions and what you can learn from the experience, seeking support, keeping a sense of humor, remembering your strengths, viewing mistakes as necessary steps on the road to success, and practicing self-care all contribute to resiliency.

 #4.
 Continue to put yourself out there.